-Your rights might be affected by the intestacy of someone close to you.
+California law on death without a will may affect your inheritance rights.
 You might, for example, be someone who would probably stand to inherit under a valid will, but not under California intestacy law.
 On the other hand, you might be someone who would inherit under intestacy laws but not under a valid will.
 Either way, you are likely to need a California probate lawyer to help you make the most of your circumstances.

 Fear not.
 The experienced California probate lawyers at Barr & Young know how to stand up and fight for your rights, both in and out of court.
 We won’t let anyone take advantage of you.
 Please feel free to contact us online, by telephone at (925) 660-7544, or by making an appointment at our offices in Danville.
 We meet regularly with clients from Livermore, Oakland, Pleasant Hill, Pleasanton, Richmond, San Francisco, and Walnut Creek.